prashantpatel0/prashantpatel0/README.md

-### Hi there, I'm Jesse - aka [codeSTACKr][website] 👋
+### Hi there, I'm Prashant  - aka [prashantpatel0][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Programmer & Developer!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a [EYE GAZE TRACKING ][website]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking for internship and job opportunity
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 Future Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I am a BasketBall Player

 ### Connect with me: